 Directors of Academic and Pastoral Support

-The DAPS for Economics is Christian Soegaard.
+The DAPS for Economics are Christian Soegaard and Michela Redoano.
 If you have a problem or concern that is perhaps more serious, it is a good idea to see the Senior Tutor.
-She will be able to offer help and advice or point you in the direction of other people and services within the University.
+The Senior Tutor will be able to offer help and advice or point you in the direction of other people and services within the University.

 Diploma Course Director

-The Course Director for the Diploma is Professor Wiji Arulampalam and will have office hours if there is anything you need to discuss.
+The Course Director for the Diploma is Roberto Pancrazi and will have office hours if there is anything you need to discuss.